First Timer Primer

 So we asked people if we were to add another day, what would be their preference?
 They asked for Sunday and Tuesday and both started up with one or two groups on each day.

-This year, we will have 8 groups on Sunday and 7 on Tuesday.
-Monday's were added a few years ago and this year we will have 13 groups; second only to Wednesday which has always been our most popular day with 25 teams this season.
+This year, we will have 5 groups on Sunday and 10 on Tuesday.
+Monday's was added a few years ago and this year we will have 13 groups; second only to Wednesday which has always been our most popular day with 22 teams or so this season.

-We meet 12 times throughout the winter, 6 times on each mountain starting on Blackcomb and alternating back and forth.
-We always start with sessions in week one and two of December which is easy to remember as it follows US Thanksgiving which falls in the last week of November. week 3 is the Bye Week and week 4 is Christmas of course.
+We meet 12 times throughout the winter, 6 times on each mountain starting on Blackcomb and alternate back and forth from week to week.
+We always start with sessions in week one and two of December which is easy to remember as it follows US Thanksgiving which falls in the last week of November. week 3 is the Bye Week and week 4 is the Christmas Holiday of course.
 We start up again in the first week of the New Year.

 You're allowed to forget your coach's name but there's absolutely no excuse for mixing up which mountain we are meeting on and ending up on the wrong mountain though; really!